scijava/roi-model/masks.rst

 Specification
 -------------

 Bitmasks may be specified directly, e.g. by segmenting an image.
-They may also be derived from any shape, since every shape is reducible to a bitmask.
+Bitmasks may also be derived from any shape, since every shape is reducible to a bitmask.

 Greymasks (masks with multiple greylevels) may also be specified directly.
 They may also be derived from any shape.
 Shapes may provide direct conversion to a greymask, or alternatively via a high-resolution bitmask, which is then converted into a greymask.
 This process is illustrated in the following figure.

+Masks have aligned and unaligned variants.
+The difference is not in the mask data, but in the alignment of the bounding box with the axes.
+Neither guarantee a 1:1 mapping with the pixel grid; this would require a manual conversion step.
+This might also be be better supported with a pixel-aligned bounding box type.
+Resizing to the pixel grid might be best performed via thresholding an intermediate greymask.

+Any shape transformations must be performed prior to conversion to an aligned mask, otherwise the mask alignment may be lost.

 .. note::
     **Roger**